-- if k is too large the different training sets are very highly correlated (almost all of their points are the same). - if k is too small we don't get very much advantage of averaging.
+- if k is too large the different training sets are very highly correlated (almost all of their points are the same). - if k is too small we don't get very much advantage of averaging in the k validation data sets.